Deploy Kuma on Docker

 kumactl generate dataplane-token \

---tag "kuma.io/service=gateway" \
+--tag kuma.io/service=edge-gateway \

 --valid-for 720h \

-> $KUMA_DEMO_TMP/token-gateway
+> /tmp/kuma-demo/token-edge-gateway

 3. Start the gateway container